pinklite/lapp-dashboard/README.md

 ]
 ```
 Make sure not to forget to add the "macaroon" property for LND nodes, (Give it a readonly.macaroon for safety!)
-and make sure the node is actually listening for REST connections. (`rpclisten` parameter.)
+and make sure the node is actually listening for REST connections. (`restlisten` parameter.)

-If you run your node in a Docker container or on the cloud, check whether the RPC port is exposed as well.
+If you run your node in a Docker container or on the cloud, check whether the REST API port is exposed as well.

 Finally you can run the program:
 ```